 The current wave of sexual harassment claims and charges proves that sexual harassment cuts across all business sectors and every part of the economy.
 Do you face sexual harassment at your own job?
 Even if you don’t, is sexual harassment condoned by your employer?
-Precisely what constitutes sexual harassment?
-Do victims have genuinely effective legal options?
-If you are an employer in California or if you work anywhere in this state, you need to know.
+Can a San Francisco workplace harassment lawyer help?

 Sexual harassment is generally defined as sexually implicit or explicit speech or behavior that is unwelcome and that offends, intimidates, or humiliates someone because of his or her gender.

 WHAT SHOULD EMPLOYERS UNDERSTAND ABOUT SEXUAL HARASSMENT?

 Especially today – in 2017 – employers who insist that no sexual harassment ever occurs at their workplaces may be setting themselves up for serious legal trouble.

 Although most mid-sized and large employers in California have established their own channels and procedures for handling sexual harassment complaints, the acting chair of the Equal Employment Opportunity Commission (EEOC), Victoria Lipnic, says that “only about thirty percent of women who experience harassment ever complain internally.”

 And the Weinstein Company, of course, is not the only business that has overlooked for years the actions of its founder, executives, or top performers.

 HOW CAN AN EMPLOYMENT RIGHTS ATTORNEY HELP?

-In California, if you are a target of sexual harassment at your own workplace, you should discuss the circumstances at once with an experienced San Francisco employment rights attorney.
+In California, if you are a target of sexual harassment at your own workplace, you should discuss the circumstances at once with an experienced San Francisco employment rights lawyer.

 Hinging on the details and particulars of a sexual harassment complaint – including whether the claim goes to trial or is settled out-of-court – the actual costs for a company that is found liable for sexual harassment can range from $100,000 to $1,000,000 or more.

 In so many of the recent news stories about figures like Harvey Weinstein, we are told that harassment persisted for years and that “everyone knew.”

 WHAT CAN EMPLOYERS DO?

 First, create and implement a strong anti-sexual harassment policy.
-If you do not have a written policy, an experienced San Francisco employment rights attorney can help.
+If you do not have a written policy, a skilled employment rights attorney can help.
 Publish and distribute the text to all employees.

 The written policy should include specific examples of prohibited conduct, and it should clearly spell out the consequences for employees who violate the policy.

 If there is only one way for an employee to report sexual harassment, what happens if the person designated to receive those reports is the same person committing the harassment?

 WHEN AND HOW SHOULD INTERNAL INVESTIGATIONS BE CONDUCTED?

-A San Francisco employment rights attorney can give a California employer guidance and advice about conducting internal investigations.
+A San Francisco employment rights lawyer can give California employer guidance and advice about conducting internal investigations.

 Employers should act against sexual harassment when the evidence warrants taking action, and they should affirm that no one is excused from the rules.

 Educate your employees.
 Earlier in 2017, Governor Jerry Brown signed into law Senate Bill 396, which will require California employers with fifty or more employees to provide two hours of sexual harassment training for supervisors every two years.

 Employers also need to demonstrate beyond a doubt that harassment complaints will be taken seriously and dealt with swiftly.

 WHAT SHOULD EVERY EMPLOYEE KNOW ABOUT SEXUAL HARASSMENT?

-If you are a victim of workplace sexual harassment in California, and if your employer will not act on your behalf to end the harassment, you should discuss the situation at once with an experienced San Francisco employment rights attorney.
+If you are a victim of workplace sexual harassment in California, and if your employer will not act on your behalf to end the harassment, you should discuss the situation at once with an employment rights attorney in San Francisco.